Amenonuhoko/random-canvas/README.md

 # random-canvas

-A project to experiment with the Canvas API
+A project to experiment with the Canvas API <br />
 Displays bubbles with random movement with a setting to change the properties